okteto/namespace/README.md

-# GitHub Actions for Okteto Cloud
+# GitHub Actions for Okteto

-## Automate your development workflows using Github Actions and Okteto Cloud
+## Automate your development workflows using Github Actions and Okteto
-GitHub Actions gives you the flexibility to build an automated software development workflows.
-With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+GitHub Actions gives you the flexibility to build automated software development workflows.
+With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](https://www.okteto.com).

-Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!
+Try Okteto for free for 30 days, no credit card required.
+[Start your 30-day trial now](https://www.okteto.com/free-trial/)!

-# Github Action for Activating a Namespace in Okteto Cloud
+# Github Action for Activating a Namespace in Okteto

-You can use this action to activate a namespace in Okteto Cloud, download the corresponding kubeconfig and set it as the current context.
+You can use this action to activate a namespace in Okteto, download the corresponding kubeconfig and set it as the current context.

-> Remember that the namespace name must have your github ID as a suffix.

 ## Inputs